 Step 2: Sign-up for a state-accredited Home Health Aide training class

-Step 3: Finish your Home Health Aide training class and any state mandated internship hours
+Step 3: Finish your Virginia Home Health Aide training class and any state mandated hours

-Needless to say, passing your Virginia accredited HHA training if you want to be a Home Health Aide is an important and vital step.
-And it is!
-Immediately after passing your training course, the state of Virginia requires that you train for 75 classroom hours and 16 clinical hours before becoming eligible for the taking of the Virginia HHA certification exam.
+The state of Virginia requires that you complete approved HHA training in VA and that you also train for 75 classroom hours and 16 clinical hours before becoming eligible for the taking of the Virginia HHA certification exam.

 Step 4: Take and pass the Virginia HHA certification test